m3y54m/Embedded-Engineering-Roadmap/README.md

 Of course, the more you study and practice, the deeper and wider your knowledge will become.
 This will ultimately improve your skills as an engineer.

-Some the resources mentioned here will only be used as references.
+Some of the resources mentioned here will only be used as references.
 Refer to them only when you need them.
 _________________

 ### Soft Skills